robocorp/robotframework-lsp/robocorp-python-ls-core/src/robocorp_ls_core/libs/robotidy_lib/README.md

 The files in this directory contain robotframework-tidy and the needed deps.

-To update, erase it and run:
+To update on python 3.8:

+See the deps in https://github.com/MarketSquare/robotframework-tidy/blob/main/setup.py and install those (removing `rich_click`, `robotframework` and `colorama`)

-pip install robotframework-tidy --target .
+pip install robotframework-tidy --target . --no-deps pip install "click==8.1" --target . pip install "pathspec>=0.9.0,<0.11.2" --target .
+pip install "tomli==2.0.*" --target .
+pip install "jinja2>=3.0,<4.0" --target .

 Then:
 - remove bin